jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 that the terrain is not suitable for a sled and either impose a movement penalty, assign damage to the sled itself as it is ground to pieces or rule it cannot move at all.

-Sled, Heavy: A much larger version of the common dog sled, heavy sleds are useful for crossing much longer distances due to their built-in bench and baggage compartments.
+**Sled, Heavy**: A much larger version of the common dog sled, heavy sleds are useful for crossing much longer distances due to their built-in bench and baggage compartments.
 Heavy sleds almost always have some kind of third skid in the front of the sled itself to handle a bit of the extra weight.

-Sled, Ice: A specific type of dog sled, the ice sled replaces its flat slats with tempered metal ‘blades’ that allow it to skirt across slick ice as if it were any other normal kind of terrain for the sled.
+**Sled, Ice**: A specific type of dog sled, the ice sled replaces its flat slats with tempered metal ‘blades’ that allow it to skirt across slick ice as if it were any other normal kind of terrain for the sled.
 These blades make it very difficult to bring the sled to speed or manoeuvre when not on snow or ice, using the second set of modifiers for Movement